pairwise-alignment/pa-bench-paper/extended-abstract.md

 PA-Bench is a rigorous benchmarking framework that 1) makes it easier for developers to compare their methods with others on a wide variety of data and 2) allows downstream users to make informed choices in choosing the right algorithms for their data.
-Lastly it 3) provides a uniform API and command line interface.
+Lastly, it 3) provides a uniform API and command line interface.

-To limit the scope of the benchmarks, we chose to focus on the simplest task of global alignment of DNA sequences.
+Currently, PA-Bench only supports benchmarking global alignment of DNA sequences.
 Although this does not capture the full complexity of real-world use cases, which include semi-global, local, etc. alignment or other data types like proteins, graphs, etc., this still allows us to better understand the performance characteristics of alignment algorithms.